 The Georgetown MBA application is now live, and we have tips for the new essays of the 2020-2021 season.
 The Georgetown MBA program is in Washington, DC, at the center of government and public policy.
 Georgetown also has the Steers Global Real Estate Center and an entrepreneurship initiative.

-When working on your Georgetown MBA application, keep in mind the academic and career benefits of the school.
-For instance, Georgetown’s community is close-knit, intellectually curious, and diverse.
+Georgetown’s community is close-knit, intellectually curious, and diverse.
+When working on your Georgetown MBA application, keep in mind all of the academic and career benefits of the school.

 Georgetown MBA Essays for 2020-2021

 Our goal at Georgetown McDonough is to craft a diverse class with people who have varying personal and professional life experiences.
 Select one essay that best highlights your experiences, characteristics, and values.

 Essay Option One: Georgetown McDonough places a strong emphasis on principled leadership, providing both curricular and co-curricular opportunities to strengthen your leadership skills.
 Describe a time when you’ve led a team in a professional environment to implement a new idea or process.
 What leadership characteristics did you utilize?
 What could you have done to be more effective?
 And most importantly, what skills will you be able to bring to the teams you lead at McDonough?

 Leading a team through a process or idea that is entirely new can be daunting.
 This experience is outside many people’s comfort zone.
 Also, inventing something altogether unique requires learning and development.
 You may have found that you needed to innovate during one of your best leadership experiences.
 If so, this is a great essay to show what you learned in that process.